There are many ways to support and maintain a healthy microbiome.

 MyMicrobiome is not giving any advice on what you should eat or not eat.
 We only present the various scientific theories that you, our welcomed reader, can form your own opinion on.

 With our diet we decide which bacteria we cultivate and which we do not.
 If you eat a variety of foods, there will be a greater diversity of bacteria in your gut.
-Your gut bacteria love dietary fiber from foods like fruits, vegetables, nuts, oats, legumes and whole grains.
+Your gut bacteria love dietary fiber from foods like fruits, vegetables, nuts, legumes and whole grains.
 When digesting fiber, bacteria produce short chain fatty acids that nourish the gut barrier, improve immunity function and prevent inflammation, which reduces the risk of cancer.

 And here's very good news …